Affordability of Water & Sewer Rates in Rural Alaska

-The Alaska Department of Environmental Conservation (DEC) has developed a new affordability indicator for use in determining whether a community's users can afford the annual operation, maintenance, repair, equipment and capital replacement costs of their water, waste water, or solid waste facilities.
-Unlike the use of the median household income (MHI) to determine affordability, which only looks at a snapshot in time of income, the new model looks at important socioeconomic factors that affect actual affordability.
-It includes a Residential Indicator (RI) and a Financial Capability Index (FCI).
-RI is obtained by dividing the community’s annual user fee by each income quintile value.
-FCI is composed of socioeconomic indicators chosen for their ability to detail the situation in rural Alaska.
-The FCI value is obtained by calculating the average of score assigned to the indicators based on pre-established thresholds.
+The Alaska Department of Environmental Conservation (DEC) has developed a new affordability indicator for use in determining whether users in rural communities can afford the residential rates for water and sewer utilities.
+Unlike the use of the median household income (MHI) to determine affordability, which only looks at a snapshot in time of income, this new model looks at important socioeconomic factors that affect actual affordability.